-The Luberon is truly the jewel of Haute-Provence, with an astonishing diversity.
-Sometimes it is enough to take a bend in the road for a radically different landscape to emerge, although the perimeter does not lead wide with its small 60 km by 30 km!
-The vegetation is composed of a jumble of oak groves, rosemary-scented garrigues, forests of white or green oaks, lavender fields and lawns covered in spring with grasses and orchids.
-The rocky formation also allows itself some cabrioles: caves, arid peaks, canyons, gorges and cliffs which carry to the naked its cabinets of curiosity like this forest of cedars coming from the Atlas Mountains at the top of the Petit Luberon.
-Without a doubt, this is a remarkable region; a term that does not flatter the literature since it refers to territories labeled by the State, of which the Luberon Regional Nature Park is a part.
-This natural enclosure preserves a biodiversity of 1,500 plant species and 500 bird species, a list of achievements that has earned it the rank of UNESCO Biosphere Reserve since 1997.
-The Maison du Parc, in Apt, has all the necessary information for walking and cycling.
-The little queen has 450 km of marked trails that criss-cross the region along four major routes.
-The main one wraps itself around the Luberon challenging even the skinniest calves; it passes the relay in the west to the country of Forcalquier, then to that of Aigues in the south and, in its final sprint, allows itself a magnificent loop in the region of the Ochres.
-The old ochre quarries of Roussillon, or more confidential those of Rustrel, make up the same scenery as the American West
+The Luberon is truly the jewel of Haute-Provence, with its astonishing diversity.
+Sometimes you just have to take a bend in the road to see a radically different landscape, even though the perimeter is not very large with its small 60 km by 30 km!
+The vegetation is made up of a jumble of oak groves, rosemary-scented scrubland, white and holm oak forests, lavender fields and lawns covered with grasses and orchids in spring.
+The rocky formation also allows itself a few antics: caves, arid peaks, canyons, gorges and cliffs that bring to the forefront its cabinets of curiosity like this forest of cedars from the Altlas at the top of the Petit Luberon.
+There is no doubt that this is a Remarkable region; a term that does not flatter the literature since it refers to territories labeled by the State, of which the Luberon Regional Natural Park is part.
+This natural area preserves a biodiversity of 1,500 plant species and 500 bird species, a record that has earned it the rank of Unesco Biosphere Reserve since 1997.
+The Maison du Parc, in Apt, has all the information you need for walking or cycling.
+There are 450 km of signposted paths in the region, including a magnificent loop in the Ochre region.
+The old ochre quarries of Roussillon, or more confidential those of Rustrel, compose the same decor as the American West

-The light iridesces the rock from blond reflections to burgundy hues revealing colours that one would not have thought natural.
-A radiant palette of natural heritage, just like the gardens of Château Val Joanis, which are also classified as Remarkable.
-The 400-hectare estate houses an astonishing formal garden, laid out in terraces that are put into perspective by an arbour of flamboyant roses and a carpet of vines.
-The nature of the Luberon reveals itself in a raw and wild beauty.
+The light makes the rock glow with blond reflections to burgundy tints revealing colours that one would not have thought natural.
+A radiant palette of natural heritage, just like the gardens of Château Val Joanis, which are also classified as remarkable.
+The 400-hectare estate is home to an astonishing French-style garden, arranged in terraces that are set off by an arbour of flamboyant roses and a carpet of vines.
+The nature of the Luberon is revealed in its raw and wild beauty.

-From ranking to ranking, let's go to the villages: five are considered here among the most beautiful in France.
-Gordes, for the best known, impresses by far, when you see its blond houses clinging to the rocky side, when they do not rush into it entirely.
-From the castle and the opulent church, the calades tumble down the cliff and rush towards the breathtaking views of the valley.
-We won't leave from there without having a little Alexion - understand energy drink in monastic language - at the Abbey of Sénanque, a valiant witness to the Cistercian architecture of the 12th century.
-Not far away is Roussillon, the village of the Ochres which give it such a singular patina, and continuing southwards, one reaches Ménerbes.
-Rougher and less pleasant, it is nicknamed in foggy weather "the ghost ship", a ship with some curiosities such as the dolmen of Pitchoune which, from the top of its 1.50 m, has imposed itself as a historical monument.
-The imposing silhouette of the castle does not crush the village of Lourmarin which, for once, stands in front of its majesty.
-It is said to have been the first Renaissance castle in Provence and has known some unfortunate epics, like its village which was a martyr in the Wars of Religion.
-It is hardly believable that this torture is unbelievable when you dawdle today between its temple, its fountains, its belfry or when you laze on the terrace while toasting to Camus who had chosen to live there.
-The village of Ansouis has its medieval castle at the end of the alleys.
-Here are the headliners, but no need to be a star in the Luberon, we discover behind the scenes absolutely charming unvarnished villages.
-So, go on a trip to Cucuron, Bonnieux, Oppède-le-Vieux, Saignon or Lacoste, which no longer has to blush at the escapades of the Marquis de Sade...
+From classification to classification, let's come to the villages: five are considered among the most beautiful in France.
+Gordes, for the best known, impresses from afar, when you see its blond houses clinging to the side of the rock, when they are not completely engulfed.
+From the castle and the opulent church, the calades run down the cliffs and rush towards the breathtaking views of the valley.
+You won't leave here without a quick Alexion - that's monastic speak for an energy drink - at the Abbey of Sénanque, a valiant example of 12th century Cistercian architecture.
+Not far away is Roussillon, the village of the Ochre trees that give it such a unique patina, and continuing south, you reach Ménerbes.
+Rougher and less pleasant, it is nicknamed "the Ghost Ship" in foggy weather, a ship with a few curiosities such as the Pitchoune dolmen which, at 1.50 m high, has become a historical monument.
+The imposing silhouette of the castle does not crush the village of Lourmarin which, for once, stands up to its majesty.
+It would have been the first Renaissance castle in Provence and knew some unfortunate epics, like its village which was a martyr of the Wars of Religion.
+An ordeal hardly believable when we wander today between its temple, its fountains, its belfry or that we laze on the terrace toasting to Camus who had elected residence.
+Finally, the village of Ansouis has its medieval castle at the end of its streets.
+These are the headliners, but you don't need to be a star in Luberon; behind the scenes, you'll discover some absolutely charming villages.
+So take a trip to Cucuron, Bonnieux, Oppède-le-Vieux, Saignon or even Lacoste, which no longer has to be ashamed of the Marquis de Sade's antics...

 A land of character and yet...
-The dryness of the limestone soils nourishes an abundant vegetation benefiting from the climatic heat and oceanic humidity.
-Thyme, rosemary, truffle oaks, olives, almonds, orchards, lavender and a ribbon of vegetation have thus been able to flourish with the help of man's hand.
-And, by plunging your hand into the earth, you will discover what the Luberon has the most precious thing: the truffle.
-Although it is associated with the Périgord, two thirds of the "hollowed out" truffles come from the Vaucluse.
-You can therefore take part in cavage courses, learn how to cook it, choose it on the markets, take part in its ban, taste all its derived flavours and finally visit a museum dedicated to truffles and wine.
+The dryness of the limestone soils nourishes an abundant vegetation benefiting from the climatic heat and the oceanic humidity.
+Thyme, rosemary, truffle oaks, olives, almonds, orchards, lavender and a host of other plants have flourished with the help of man.
+And, plunging the hand in the ground, we discover what the Luberon has of more expensive: the truffle.
+Although it is associated with the Périgord, two thirds of the truffles "cavées" come from the Vaucluse.
+You can participate in truffle hunting courses, learn how to cook them, choose them on the markets, participate in their ban, taste all the flavours derived from them and finally visit a museum dedicated to truffles and wine.

-The wine of the Luberon has long been neglected, by forfeiture of appellation obtained only very recently, in 1988.
-Affiliated to the big and happy family of the wines of the Rhone, the AOC Luberon is based on the grape variety of its ancestors, the Syrah, which it personalizes with the Grenache, the Cinsault and the Carignan for the reds representing 70 % of the production.
-In order not to spoil anything, many winegrowers work the vines in a "natural" way.
+The wine of Luberon has long been neglected, for lack of appellation obtained only recently, in 1988.
+Affiliated with the large and happy family of Rhone wines, the AOC Luberon relies on the grape variety of its ancestors, the Syrah, which it personalizes with the Grenache, Cinsault and Carignan for the reds representing 70% of production.
+To make matters worse, many of the winegrowers work the vines in a "natural" way.

-Who says red says goat cheese that we were advised to fetch at the market.
-And they share their stalls of biquettes with everything that perfumes Provence: olives to be crunched, in oil, in tapenade; honey of all kinds, candied fruits and milling bread from Apt, herbs and aromatic plants, melon from Cavaillon, asparagus from Villelaure, lamb from Sault and bouquets of lavender that even embalm the farmers' markets, on Saturday mornings in Apt and on Sundays in Coustellet
+When you say red, you say goat's cheese, which we were advised to get at the market.
+And they share their stalls with everything that perfumes Provence: olives to crunch, in oil, in tapenade; honey of all kinds, candied fruits and bread from Apt, herbs and aromatic plants, melon from Cavaillon, asparagus from Villelaure, lamb from Sault and bunches of lavender that even perfume the farmers' markets, on Saturday morning in Apt and on Sunday in Coustellet.
+Enjoy your meal!

-When?
-Every season is interesting, but to enjoy the region's gentle way of life it is best to visit between May and October.
+When is the season?
+Each season is interesting, but to enjoy the region's gentle way of life, it is best to go between May and October.